Partnerships Drive Archaeology Toward New Discoveries

 In 2009, this partnership led directly to the discovery of the Rimrock Draw Rockshelter – that’s the name they gave to the site near that obscure basalt rim.

-That year, Thomas was shuttling water and supplies to the field school at a site near Sheep Mountain, and something on the horizon caught his eye.
-“I saw this basalt rim kind of peaking up over the sagebrush, “ he recalled, “so I came down to this site and the sage brush was seven or eight feet tall, which usually means there’s deep soil here-- deep sediments-- which is a good place to do archaeology.”
+That year, Thomas was shuttling water and supplies to the field school at a site near Sheep Mountain, and something on the horizon caught their eye.
+“I saw this basalt rim kind of peaking up over the sagebrush,“ Thomas recalled, “so I came down to this site and the sage brush was seven or eight feet tall, which usually means there’s deep soil here-- deep sediments-- which is a good place to do archaeology.”

 Thomas also found spearpoints and other items that dated to roughly 8,000 years ago, and brought the field school to the site the following year to do test excavations.
 These tests revealed that a significant site did exist.